 Ellena’s style is often described as: Sheer.
 Radiant.
 Pastel.
 Diaphanous.
 Water-colored.
 Transparent.
 All true, and I use these terms as well, but they are surface descriptors.
 Simple stylistic decisions don’t appear to be Ellena’s primary concern.
 His style is an outcome of his method and techniques.
 Despite the soft labels, Ellena’s approach is direct, undistracted and his technique appears rigorous and consistent.
 He searches for the most concise presentation of his olfactory ideas.
 The Hermessence line might be luxurious, but it is hardly ostentatious or ornamented.
 Even when the perfumes are light in presence, the dynamics are legible and unambiguous.
 Ellena interrogates his materials and his perfumes until they give him exactly what he wants from them.
 This exacting approach could be pressured, even punishing without considered artistic principles, but Ellena has honed his approach over the course of his career.
 The resulting perfumes are poised but not static, fluid but un-rushed.

 Unsurprisingly, the perfumes share a closely delineated spectrum of tones and one drawback is the risk of olfactory fatigue that a certain set of woody tones tends to induce.
 Still, this range is not inadvertent and is the result of Ellena’s strict, meticulous approach to his materials.
-The challenge Ellena sets for himself is to coax different ideas out of a narrow palate of palette of materials.
+The challenge Ellena sets for himself is to coax different ideas out of a narrow palette of materials.
 Despite these limits the Hermessence perfumes range from pretty (Rose Ikebana), cozy (Brin de Reglisse) and festive (Ambre Narguile) to odd (Epice Marine), aloof (Cuir d’Ange) and quietly disturbing (Muguet Porcelaine).
 Ellena manipulates scent’s capacity to get at emotion through perception.
 He doesn’t tell stories, he creates moods.

 I recently heard choreographer Deborah Hay answer a question posed after a performance of her work.
 An audience member asked about the the role of imagination in creating her performances.
 Hay said, “I don’t use imagination to make work.
 I pay close attention to perception.”
 This approach, this deep-dive into the fundamentals seems pertinent to Ellena’s work.
 His perfumes seem to arise from the specifics rather than trickle down from concepts.